leepeuker/cc-tibber/README.md

-Ideas for improvements:
+Suggestions for improvements:

-- make more type safe (e.g. using typescript)
+- better type safeness (e.g. using typescript)
+- improve the dependency management (have not worked with node for a while, not sure how to best approach this atm)
-- the node_moduls directory is not accessible on the host machine which makes development more difficult
+- the node_moduls directory is not accessible on the host machine (some docker permissions issue I could not quickly solve)
-- use env vars in docker-compose so that they are not declared multiple times
 - add unit tests
+- use env file